AntoninJoly/book/README.md

 # Search engine

-Elasticsearch is a RESTful distributed search engine.
-It is Java-based and can search and index document files in diverse formats.

-**Elasticsearch** is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
-As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.
+**Elasticsearch** is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases. **Kibana** lets you visualize your Elasticsearch data and navigate the Elastic Stack.

-**Kibana** lets you visualize your Elasticsearch data and navigate the Elastic Stack, so you can do anything from learning why you're getting paged at 2:00 a.m. to understanding the impact rain might have on your quarterly numbers.

-**Logstash** is a server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."

 # Recommendation engine

+Two approaches are envisaged for recommending book to users.
+Their use depend on whether or not we have information about user and their reading history.
+For no priror knowledge, similarity search and popularity recommendations are considered using clustering.
+For known hostory, graph neural network inference is considered.

 # Spine_segmentation